rigbone1/incredible-machine/README.md

 ![Bootlegmon](/images/logo.bmp)

 ## Premise
-A terrible rendition of Pokémon.
-It's not even worthy of the label 'clone', and is more like a cursed amalgamation of the idea of the famous Pokémon series, than an actual, playable, game.
+Click through different screens and battle some Pokemon creatures.

 ## Features
 - A 16x2 LCD screen to display the battle options
-- A monochrome OLED on which the sprites are drawn.
+- A monochrome OLED screen for the sprites
-- A piezo to play the sound effects and victory music.
+- A piezo to play SFX and victory music
-- Has nice, hand-drawn sprites.

 ## Sprite Work
 <p align=center>